claudiuconstantin/forest-time-jekyll/about.md

 - The site is powered by [Jekyll](https://jekyllrb.com/), a free static-site generator
 - It is hosted by [GitHub Pages](https://pages.github.com)
-- The theme is a modified version of [The Plain theme](http://github.com/heiswayi/the-plain) by [Heiswayi Nrird](http://heiswayi.github.io)
+- The theme is a modified version of [The Plain theme](http://github.com/heiswayi/the-plain) and [Gaboratorium](https://github.com/gaboratorium/gaboratorium.github.io)
 - Photo illustrations are downloaded from [Unsplash](https://unsplash.com/)
-- The comment section is powered by [Disqus](https://disqus.com)

 ## Contact

 If you have any questions, remarks or feedback, please feel free to leave a comment under the posts.
-If you'd like to get in touch with me, don't hesitate to throw me a message on [Twitter](https://twitter.com/@gaboratorium) or [LinkedIn](https://linkedin.com/in/gaboratorium), or visit my personal site at [gaboratorium.com](https://gaboratorium.com).
+If you'd like to get in touch with me, don't hesitate to throw me a message on [LinkedIn](https://www.linkedin.com/in/claudiuconstantin/), or visit my personal site at [claudiuconstantin.com](https://claudiuconstantin.com).